 If you’ve followed this blog for a while (thank you, if that’s you!), you will know that I am very much in favour of recycling and upcycling.
 So this week, I’m sharing a post about making an adult skirt into a toddler pinafore.

 This skirt was a charity shop find.
 It was an A-line skirt with two front zip pockets in a dark brown corduroy fabric.
 Due to Covid-19 restrictions, I couldn’t try it on.
-When I did, I found that the shape wasn’t quite right for me, so I decided to make it in to something else.
+When I did, I found that the shape wasn’t quite right for me, so I decided to make it into something else.

 I cut two pieces from the skirt for the back and front of the pinafore, using a very simple shape that I drafted on a piece of newspaper first.
 The key measurement is across the lower chest of the child.
 I didn’t put any fastenings on the side; the pinafore just drops over the head.
 I used the top part of the same newspaper pattern to cut a facing for the top part of the front and of the back, seen here in a photo of the finished pinafore.
 I used some toning printed cotton fabric for the facings I finished the bottom edge of each facing and placed one facing right sides together with the front and stitched round the top.